garrandall/popular-music-data/tracks/rhythm-is-gonna-get-you-gloria-estefan-miami-sound-machine.md

 You know it
 The rhythm is gonna get'cha
 No clue, of what's happening to you
-And before this night is through, ooh baby
+And before this night is through, oh baby
 The rhythm is gonna get'cha

 Rhythm is gonna get'cha